Picture this situation.

 - Liaising between clients, internal teams, and other stakeholders.

-- Planning and managing every aspect of a project from start to finish.
+- Project planning and managing from start to finish.

-- Balancing expectations to keep all parties satisfied.
+- Balancing expectations and prioritization to keep all parties satisfied.

 - Dealing with contracts to close deals and end projects.